 MDCT angiography is a more recent technique that can be used to identify the possible origin of bleeding in patients presenting with hemoptysis due to pulmonary artery disease.

-It can produce the image in a single breath cycle, hence is relatively resistant to patient’s breathing making it optimal for patients who have tachypnea due to the etiology of hemoptysis, i.e. patients with pulmonary embolism.
+It can produce the image in a single breath cycle; hence is relatively resistant to a patient’s breathing making it optimal for patients who have tachypnea due to the etiology of hemoptysis, i.e. patients with pulmonary embolism.

 Treatment of Hemoptysis

 The treatment of patients presenting with hemoptysis is tailored to the etiology.
 Surgical treatment is recommended in patients presenting with hemoptysis due to chest trauma.
 On the other hand, patients presenting with massive hemoptysis not due to trauma are possible candidates for endovascular embolization of the bleeder artery.

 The most common artery to undergo embolization in patients presenting with massive hemoptysis is the bronchial artery, which is implicated in 90% of the cases of massive hemoptysis.

 Patients presenting with non-massive hemoptysis should undergo a comprehensive diagnostic approach and treatment algorithm.
 Usually, if the chest X-ray is positive, treatment for the specific cause of hemoptysis should be started, i.e. antibiotic and/or drainage of a lung abscess.